apwete/CogentRoleplay-Core/Running the Game.md

 Unlike other TTRPGs, Cogent Roleplay uses a reverse order Initiative.
 This is because Characters can not change Actions after they are declared, and Characters can target another Character's declared Action as part of their Action.
 There are four ways to determine a Character's Initiative score:

-1. **Attritional Initiative:** The Character is attempting to both endure the challenges they are facing, and are relying on musle memory to drive their Actions.
+1. **Attritional Initiative:** The Character is attempting to both endure the challenges they are facing, and are relying on muscle memory to drive their Actions.
    * These Characters use their STR score as their Initiative.
 2. **Reactive Initiative:** The Character is relying heavily on their senses to react to threats and drive their Actions.
    * These Characters use their RFL score as their Initiative.
-3. **Tactical Initiative:** The Character is analysing the situation, and devising strategies to counter their opponents.
+3. **Tactical Initiative:** The Character is analyzing the situation, and devising strategies to counter their opponents.
    * These Characters use their INT score as their Initiative.
 4. **Manipulative Initiative:** The Character is attempting to control the emotional state of their opponents in better to gain an advantage in the situation.
    * These Characters use their CHA score as their Initiative.